ebramanti/bramanti.me/_posts/2016-07-18-organization-eslint-config.md

 };
 ```

-Once you have this set up, it's as simple as adding this to a project's `.eslintrc`:
+Once you have this set up, add this to your project's `.eslintrc`:

 _.eslintrc_